Issued Thursday 16th March 2025

 For full details please see Advert free access on our website.

-Forecast confidence is low.
+Forecast confidence is very low.

-The chart below shows the GEFS forecast mean surface level pressure on Sunday 4th August.
+The chart below shows the GEFS forecast mean surface level pressure on Wednesday 26th March.

 Frequently requested locations.
 Use the Place or postcode picker at the top of the page for all other locations.